Lee Nguyen

-Lee Nguyen (Nguyễn Thế Anh, born October 7, 1986) is an American professional soccer player who plays as a midfielder for Ho Chi Minh City FC.
+Lee Nguyen (Nguyễn Thế Anh, born October 7, 1986) is an American professional soccer coach and former player who is currently an assistant coach for Seattle Reign FC of the National Women's Soccer League.

-Nguyen's 15 year playing career spanned the Netherlands, Denmark, Vietnam, and the United States, where he appeared in over 250 league matches in Major League Soccer.
-After winning two Eredivisie titles and a Johan Cruijff Shield with PSV Eindhoven, Nguyen spent two seasons in Vietnam, before moving to Major League soccer, where he led the New England Revolution to the 2014 MLS Cup final and won the 2019 Supporter's Shield title with LAFC.
+Nguyen's 15-year playing career spanned the Netherlands, Denmark, Vietnam, and the United States, where he appeared in over 250 league matches in Major League Soccer.
+After winning two Eredivisie titles and a Johan Cruijff Shield with PSV Eindhoven, Nguyen spent two seasons in Vietnam before moving to Major League soccer, where he led the New England Revolution to the 2014 MLS Cup final and won the 2019 Supporters' Shield title with Los Angeles FC.
 Nguyen returned to Vietnam to sign for Ho Chi Minh City in 2021.

 Youth and college

 Nguyen graduated from Plano East Senior High School in his native Texas and was named National Gatorade Boys Soccer High School Player of the Year in 2005.
 He played one season for Indiana University in 2005, producing five goals and 12 assists in 22 games and was selected as 2005 National Freshman of the Year by Soccer America and Soccer Times.
 Nguyen was also a first team All-Big Ten selection and Big Ten Freshman of the Year.